Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Employers may not discriminate against an individual whose pregnancy-related impairment is a disability under the ADA.
 This includes providing a reasonable accommodation, unless the accommodation would result in significant difficulty or expense (“undue hardship”).

-Pregnant employees are also protected under the federal Pregnancy Discrimination Act (PDA).
+Pregnant employees are also protected under the federal Pregnancy Discrimination Act (PDA) and the Pregnant Workers Fairness Act (PWFA).